 Table of Contents

-The English language is arguably the most widely spoken language in the world, with approximately 1.5 billion people speaking it on a regular basis.
+The English language is arguably the most widely spoken language in the world, with approximately 1.5 billion people speaking it regularly.
 An interesting fact to note is that over 1 billion of this population speak English as a secondary language.
 The Second Edition of the Oxford English Dictionary (which has a whopping volume of 20) has registered around 171,476 common words in English that are currently in use.
-This, however, does not account for the wide range of jargon and slang that exists across the world.
+This, however, does not account for the wide range of jargon and slang worldwide.

 How many words does an average person know?
 Robert Charles Lee writes that around 3000 words comprehensively cover everyday writing and reading.
 This includes speech, texts, movies, books, newspapers, and blogs.